+• object: InputPin [1..1]

-- object : InputPin [1..1] The object to be unmarshalled. - unmarshallType: Classifier [1..1] The type of the object to be unmarshalled. - result : OutputPin [1..]
-The values of the structural features of the input object.
+The object to be unmarshalled. {Subsets Action::input}

+• unmarshallType : Classifier [1..1]

+The type of the object to be unmarshalled.

+• result : OutputPin [1..\]

+The values of the structural features of the input object. {Subsets Action::output}
-- [1] The type of the object input pin must be the same as the unmarshall classifier. - [2] The multiplicity of the object input pin is 1..1. - [3] The number of result output pins must be the same as the number of structural features of the unmarshall classifier. - [4] The type and ordering of each result output pin must be the same as the corresponding structural features of the unmarshall classifier. - [5] The multiplicity of each result output pin must be compatible with the multiplicity of the corresponding structural features of the unmarshall classifier.

-[6] The unmarshall classifier must have at least one structural feature.
+- [1] The type of the object input pin must be the same as the unmarshall classifier. - [2] The multiplicity of the object input pin is 1..1. - [3] The number of result output pins must be the same as the number of structural features of the unmarshall classifier. - [4] The type and ordering of each result output pin must be the same as the corresponding structural features of the unmarshall classifier. - [5] The multiplicity of each result output pin must be compatible with the multiplicity of the corresponding structural features of the unmarshall classifier. - [6] The unmarshall classifier must have at least one structural feature. - [7] unmarshallType must be a Classifier with ordered attributes.

 When an object is available on the input pin, the values of the structural features of the specified classifier are retrieved from the object and placed on the output pins, in the order of the structural features of the specified classifier.
+The order of the values in an output pin are the same as the order of the corresponding structural features, if any.

-See "UnmarshallAction (as specialized)" on page 398.
+See "UnmarshallAction (as specialized)" on page 426.